-Great executive coaching is transformational.
+Great leadership coaching is transformational.
 It enables fundamental change, not only for the coachee but for the people they lead and the organisations and stakeholders they serve.

 Interviewing clients after coaching they report many benefits but here are just a handful.

 Individuals report increased resilience and confidence; better work/life balance; increased self-awareness and better emotional self-control; career progress (be that promotion or more responsibility); improved prioritisation and time management, and significantly improved working relationships.

 And for the organisation, clients demonstrate improved leadership and management skills, enhanced strategic agility; better (and faster) decision-making; improved employee engagement; better communication and influencing skills and enhanced ability to enable change, inspiring and motivating teams.
 Often the benefits will be quantifiable in monetary terms, reaching into millions but often it’s a question of quantifying what you haven’t lost by avoiding mistakes, like allowing a leader to derail.

 At it’s simplest, coaching is providing a safe and confidential space with someone you trust to not only support you, but challenge you and speak truth to you as others won’t.
 One of the greatest gifts you can give someone is simply listening with 100% of your attention.
 Perceptive questioning increases self-awareness and this is the foundation for all emotional intelligence.
 How can you expect to have emotional self-control if you’re not aware of what triggers negative states ?